WyntrHeart/note/readme.txt

    help  |  Display this help text ls    |  List notes and subdirs in note directory.
 If ARG1
-            is a subdir list notes/subdirs inside it. add   |  Add a new note named ARG1.txt edit  |  Open ARG1.txt with $EDITOR rm    |  Remove ARG1.txt cp    |  Copy ARG1.txt to ARG2.txt
+            is a subdir list notes/subdirs inside it. add   |  Append the string ARG2 to a new line at the end of ARG1.txt edit  |  Open ARG1.txt with $EDITOR rm    |  Remove ARG1.txt cp    |  Copy ARG1.txt to ARG2.txt